jaccomoc/jactl-vertx/docs/README.md

 ### String.fromJson()

-The `fromJson()` method is a new method for the String class which, given a JSON string, will convert from that string back in to a Jacsal object:
+The `fromJson()` method is a new method for the String class which, given a JSON string, will convert from that string back in to a Jactl object:
 ```groovy
 > '{"name":"Jane Doe","userId":"janed"}'.fromJson()
 [name:'Jane Doe', userId:'janed']